-A sought-after speaker, facilitator, & presenter, Jeanne is renowned for her ability to engage audiences by combining her academic knowledge & data-driven approach.
-This has helped make her a hit with audiences from e-suite executives & boards to community groups, professional associations, profit, & non-profit groups
+A sought-after speaker, facilitator & presenter, Jeanne is renowned for her ability to engage audiences by combining her academic knowledge & data-driven approach.
+This has helped make her a hit with audiences.
+To request Jeanne for your next speaking engagement, email firstname.lastname@example.org or click invite

 Can this Constitution be Saved?

 The public’s disenchantment with and distrust of American government is at an all-time high and who can blame them?
-Jeanne joins the OGW to discuss her most recent work on the need and prospects for constitutional reform
+Jeanne joins the OGW to discuss the need & prospects for constitutional reform

-Constitution 101 at the home of the Father of our system!
-Jeanne spoke at James Madison's Montpelier & the Center for the Constitution about her latest research & why Madison’s outsized impact on our politics today.
+Jeanne was honored to speak at the home of the Father of our Constitution.
+In a talk sponsored by James Madison's Montpelier & the Center for the Constitution, Jeanne led a discussion about her latest research & Madison’s outsized impact on our politics today.

-'A record breakingly bad year for democracy.'
 In her latest talk entitled, "How Did We Get Here?
-The State of the World Beyond the Red & Blue Divide," Jeanne examined the latest data on democratic backsliding & what can be done to reverse this trend in established democracies like the U.S.
+The State of the World Beyond the Red & Blue Divide," Jeanne examines the latest data on democratic backsliding & what can be done to reverse this trend.

 Jeanne was invited by the Department of State to speak about the state of American elections to members of the foreign press gathered at the NY Foreign Press Center, United Nations Plaza

-Sponsored by the ITPS, the Huguenot & NR Historical Association, & IC, “Legacies of the Constitution” was a roundtable discussion to commemorate Constitution Day.
+Sponsored by the ITPS, the Huguenot & NR Historical Association, & IU, “Legacies of the Constitution” was a discussion in commemoration of Constitution Day.